2021 - Minella Times

 MISTER MALARKEY (2013) ch g Malinas (GER) - Priscilla (Teenoso (USA)) - Won a hurdle and 5 chases between 2017 & 2023.
 Won three of his first four chases including the Reynoldstown Chase in February 2019.
 He added a second big chase at Ascot when he took the Silver Cup in December 2020.
 He also won a Grade 3 handicap (the old Racing Post Chase) at Kempton in February 2020.
 Clearly useful and on the back of wind surgery he was fancied for the National but he seemed to hate the experience, was tailed off by the end of the first circuit and called it a day soon afterwards.
 He didn’t return and was last seen at Cheltenham in April 2023.

 SHATTERED LOVE (IRE) (2011) b m Yeats (IRE) - Tracker (Bustino) - Won NHF, 3 hurdles & 7 chases between 2016 & 2021.
 Won her point in 2015, her first bumper a year later, her first hurdle and her first chase.
 Arguably a better chaser she won five of her first six starts including a Grade One event at Leopardstown's Christmas meeting and the JLT Novices Chase at the Festival.
 She found wins harder to come by after that novice campaign wining the same listed mates chase twice at Clonmel whilst tried in the highest company both in the UK and Ireland.
 She finished ninth in the 2018 Gold Cup, pulled up in the Irish Grand National on her next start and finished sixth in the 2020 Ryanair Chase.
-She finished third in the 2021 Mares Chase at the Festival before finishing tenth in the Grand National which was her final start
+She finished third in the 2021 Mares Chase at the Festival before finishing tenth in the Grand National which was her final start and she was retired to start life as a broodmare.

 SUB LIEUTENANT (IRE) (2009) b g Brian Boru - Satellite Dancer (IRE) (Satco FR)) - Won NHF, 2 hurdles and 5 chases between 2013 & 2021.
 Won a bumper at the seventh start.
 Didn’t take as long to register a win over timber as he won his first hurdle at Fairyhouse in November 2014.
 He was at his best over fences in 2016-17 when he finished second in the Ryanair Chase and the Melling Chase.
 A year later he finished fourth in the Ryanair and fifth in the Bowl.
 He first ran over the National fences in the 2019 Topham finishing second.
 Two years later he was trained in the UK and was now ridden by Tabitha Worsley who nursed him home to finish a very distant fourteenth in 2021.
 Notably he was partnered by female riders on both his races over the National course.
 He was last seen pulling up at Exeter in December 2021.

 TAKINGRISKS (IRE) (2009) b g Golden Tornado (IRE) - Downtown Rosie (IRE) (Good Thyne (USA)) - Won 3 hurdles and 6 chases between 2015 & 2021.
 Won an Irish point.
 Having plied his trade in he north and Scotland without hitting the headlines he caused something of a surprise when at 25-1 and despite mistakes he won the Scottish National in 2019 (this was his third victory at Ayr).
 He caused another surprise he following year at 40-1 winning the Skybet (old Great Yorkshire ) Chase at Doncaster.
-That gave him each way prospects at 14-1 for the National but pulled up at half way.
+That gave him each way prospects at 14-1 for the National but he was pulled up at half way.
 He only ran three more times and was last seen pulling up at Wetherby in the Rowland Meyrick on Boxing Day 2021.

 TALKISCHEAP (IRE) (2012) b g Getaway (GER) - Carrigoorna Oak (IRE) (Milan) - Won 3 hurdles and 2 chases between 2017 & 2021.
-Won all three points in 2016 He was highly tried n his novice hurdle campaign winning three times but he pulled up in the Albert Bartlett at the Festival.
-His novice campaign ended with an impressive ten length victory over the Young Master in the Bet365 Gold CUp at Sandown.
+Won all three points in 2016 He was highly tried in his novice hurdle campaign winning three times but he pulled up in the Albert Bartlett at the Festival.
+His novice chase campaign ended with an impressive ten length victory over the Young Master in the Bet365 Gold CUp at Sandown.
 He only managed two two races the following season during which he had two bouts of wind surgery and on his return he ran on the all-weather at Southwell, a novice hurdle at Lingfield before finishing unplaced in a handicap chase at Kempton.
 Running next in the National when he had showed so little for two years seemed ambitious and so it proved - he was pulled up.
 Whilst he managed to finish a close second at Perth on his next start he pulled up in his next two starts and was not seen out again after unseating over the cross country course at Cheltenham in November 2021

 THE LONG MILE (2014) b g Kayf Tara - My Leader (IRE) (Supreme Leader) - Won 4 chases between 2018 & 2021.
 Didn’t show much over hurdles but won two chases at Gowran as a novice.
 He ran at Aintree in his second season and had finished third in the Bobbyjo Chase on his prep run behind rival Acapella Bourgeois.
 Sadly at Aintree he was amongst the backmarkers when he broke his leg shortly after jumping second Bechers and he was put down.